 You can find the tax incentives available, including cost of care and other information on Long-Term Care in your state by clicking here: https://www.ltcnews.com/resources/state-information

 Many experts suggest having an advance plan for the financial costs and burdens of aging since the impact of long-term care can dramatically impact your retirement plan and family.
 The best time to plan is before you retire as premiums are based on your age and health at the time of application.
-Premiums are intended to remain level although could increase if an approved increase on an entire class of policy holders is authorized by your state’s insurance department.
+Premiums are intended to remain level although could increase if an approved increase on an entire class of policyholders is authorized by your state’s insurance department.
 Policies today are priced under new rules which make it harder for increases.
-In addition, policies are priced considering the extreme low interest rate environment we have experience over the years.
+In addition, policies are priced considering the extreme low-interest-rate environment we have experienced over the years.

 “Our nation needs to have more Americans saving for retirement and also having a plan to pay for the very real risk of needing long-term care,” Slome said.